lsst-sqre/sqr-032/index.rst

 These scripts are already documented using the `Task topic type`_ in LSST documentation.
 Such task scripts are consistently documented, and centrally indexed. [#taskindex]_

-.. [#taskindex] Tasks are listed in package documentation homepages and there are plans, described in :dmtn:`30` to list task by theme so that users can discover appropriate tasks without having to be familiar with the structure of the LSST code base.
+.. [#taskindex] Tasks are listed in package documentation homepages and there are plans, described in :dmtn:`30` to list task by theme so that users can discover appropriate tasks without having to be familiar with the structure of the LSST codebase.

 .. _scripts-in-binsrc: